 In discovery, our firm found a company memo from GE’s management to their engineers saying the company did not want to alarm their commercial airline customers by requiring an immersion ultrasound of all rotating parts.
 GE’s disregard for its own engineers allowed the engine on United 232 to remain in operation until it exploded from an undetected fatigue crack, which happened almost precisely when the GE engineers’ mathematical model predicted the next one would happen if no ultrasound inspections were implemented.

-“This is the same company involved in an accident that happened under similar circumstances to the Southwest 1380 incident,” says Baum, Hedlund, Aristei& Goldman’s managing partner Michael Baum.
+“This is the same company involved in an accident that happened under similar circumstances to the Southwest 1380 incident,” says Baum, Hedlund, Aristei& Goldman’s managing shareholder Michael Baum.
 “Both accidents involved uncontained engine failure following a recently inspected rotating engine part with detectable fatigue cracking.”

 Baum cites finding these “needles in haystacks” and “smoking gun” documents from the United litigation as one of firm’s accomplishments that he is most proud of.